 Are non-competitive factors relevant?

 Review by the JFTC under the Antimonopoly Act focuses on competition factors.
-While the Industrial Competitiveness Enhancement Act allows a government ministry to discuss with the JFTC an applicable pending merger, the Act does not encourage the JFTC to take into account any non-competition factors in its review.
+While the Industrial Competitiveness Enhancement Act allows a government ministry relevant to the industry to which merging parties belong to discuss with the JFTC an applicable pending merger, the Act does not encourage the JFTC to take into account any non-competition factors in its review.

 Maltese law and OFC practice do not contemplate any other factors which are considered when the DG is conducting the evaluation.